 Paul advocates that the tradesperson and homeowner sit down together to produce a contract, signed by both parties, which details how payments will work, to ensure that both sides are happy with the process.
 He said:

 You have to sit down together and come up with something that works for both of you.
 If it’s a job that only takes a week, I’m happy to take full payment after the job is complete and all the work is finished.
 If it’s something that will take longer, I like to work with regular payments that happen after each step of the work is done, and Building Control have signed it off.
 Having a written contract is the best way to operate, it means everyone knows where they stand and there won’t be any misunderstandings.

-For larger payments, it is common for tradesmen to accept cheques and bank transfers.
+For larger payments, it is common for tradespeople to accept cheques and bank transfers.